 - C/C++: use OpenMP pragmas to ensure that the loop gets executed in parallel; do not forget to mark "private" variables appropriately.
-Compile the program with options -03 -openmp -openmp-report2.
-Experiment with different scheduling strategies respectively chunk sizes to determine the one that gives best performance. - Java: use the Java concurrency API for creating a thread pool among which tasks are scheduled that process one row of the matrix; the pool is created only once and reused in every iteration of the triangulation (use the method invokeAll which blocks until all tasks have been processed).
+Compile the program with options -03 -openmp -openmp-report 1.
+Experiment with different scheduling strategies respectively chunk sizes to determine the one that gives best performance. - Java: use the high-level Java concurrency API for creating a thread pool among which tasks are scheduled each of which processes B rows of the matrix; experiment with suitable values for the block size B. Please note that the pool is created only once and reused in every iteration of the triangulation (you may use the method invokeAll2 which blocks until all tasks have been processed).

-Benchmark your program for P = 1, 2, 4, 8, 16, 32 cores.
+Benchmark your program for P = 1, 2, 4, 8, 16, 32 cores (and potentially more).